datahub-project/datahub/docs/automations/bigquery-metadata-sync.md

 ### Q: Are policy tags bi-directionally synced?

 A: No, policy tags are only propagated from DataHub to BigQuery, not vice versa.
 It is recommended not to enable `extract_policy_tags_from_catalog` during ingestion, as this will ingest policy tags as BigQuery labels.
 Our sync process propagates Glossary Term assignments to BigQuery as Policy Tags.
+In a future release, we will remove this restriction to support full bi-directional syncing.

 ### Q: What happens during ingestion?